dusk-network/plonk/docs/notes-snark.md

 This step involves checks for
 the values at specified
 indices.
 Additionally, the
-indice values that are being
+index values that are being
 checked at are not numbers,
 but are instead polynomials.
 This polynomial is computed